 Constant canonic writing conjoins the alto and tenor as one; we are all united in this journey to meet our Maker.
 In the A section the tenor leads the soprano, both lines melting into a stream of quavers (borrowed from the ritornello) accentuating wachsam----vigilance.
 In the rewritten A section (bar 85) the vocal roles are reversed.
 (The reasons for the adjustments to the reprised section are fully discussed in chapter 39, C 171/2).

-The chorale has two verses and so is sung through twice.
-In short, it is a continued prayer for the angels to bear one’s soul gently and painlessly to the appointed place at the allotted time.
+The chorale is sung through twice to accommodate two stanzas.
+In short, it is a continued prayer for the angels to bear one′s soul gently and painlessly to the appointed place at the allotted time.
 In return, our clear duty is to praise God eternally.

 It was noted in chapter 25 that each of the three complete cantatas for this day ends with a four-part version of a chorale, trumpets having a degree of independence.
 This is strong evidence that Bach refreshed his memories of the earlier works when composing the latter ones.
 However, it is the case that in the first two of these chorales the brass is more integral to the conception than in C 149.
 Here they seem no more than an impetuous afterthought and one has to wonder as to their purpose.
 Was it thought that the congregation, or indeed the players themselves, might require a little rousing?
 Were the seven trumpet and drum notes merely intended to underline and highlight the promise of eternal praise?
 Or was it a bizarre Germanic joke on the part of the Cantor?

-Very little of Bach seems purposeless but one wonders if anything would have been lost were these few notes to have been omitted.
+Very little of Bach's music is redundant or without purpose but one wonders if anything would have been lost were these few notes to have been omitted.

 Copyright: J Mincham 2010.
 Revised 2012 and 2014.